Code-Institute-Submissions/phot-app-django/README.md

 # Techologies Used
 * [HTML](https://www.w3schools.com/html/html_intro.asp) has been used for the structure of the page
 * [CSS](https://www.w3schools.com/css/) has been used for styling
-* [Bootstrap](https://getbootstrap.com/) has been used for the navigation bar, the grid layout and forms
 * [Python](https://www.python.org/) has been used to write the backend code
 * [Django](https://www.djangoproject.com/) has been used to facilitate the backend development
 * [PostgreSQL](https://www.postgresql.org/) has been used as a database